paresh-bhagat/BuySellConnect/README.md

 The Spring Framework is an application framework and inversion of control container for the Java platform.

 #### Spring Boot
 Spring Boot Tutorial provides basic and advanced concepts of Spring Framework.
-Our Spring Boot Tutorial is designed for beginners and professionals both.

 Spring Boot is a Spring module that provides the RAD (Rapid Application Development) feature to the Spring framework.
 It also comes with Tomcat embedded.